stevegreghatch/Artificial-Intelligence-Disaster-Recovery-Robot/README.md

     Using the CoppeliaSim virtual robot, create a virtual prototype of an autonomous robotic recovery system that demonstrates goal-seeking behaviors in navigating through a predefined area by doing the following:

+    A.  Describe the disaster recovery environment you chose and the two obstacles you have added to the environment.

+    B.  Explain how the robot will improve disaster recovery in the environment from part A after you have added the two obstacles from part A.

+    C.  Justify the modifications you made to CoppeliaSim’s robot architecture, including two sensors you chose to add, and explain how these sensors will aid the disaster recovery effort.

+    D.  Describe how the robot maintains an internal representation of the environment.

+    E.  Explain how the robot implements the following four concepts to achieve its goal:
+            •   reasoning
+            •   knowledge representation
+            •   uncertainty
+            •   intelligence

+    F.  Explain how the prototype could be further improved, including how reinforced learning and advanced search algorithms can improve the prototype’s performance and learning.

-    A.  Submit the robot code that you created.
+    G.  Submit the robot code that you created.

-    B.  Provide a Panopto video recording that describes the robot and demonstrates its functionalities to stakeholders who are nonpractitioners and include each of the following:
+    H.  Provide a Panopto video recording that describes the robot and demonstrates its functionalities to stakeholders who are nonpractitioners and include each of the following:
             •   a statement of the disaster recovery problem
             •   a summary of the environment and the obstacles
             •   a summary of the robot’s goal and objectives